RuolinZheng08/RuolinZheng08.github.io/_posts/2018-09-25-site-launch.md

 title: Launching My Personal Blog
 ---

+Cheers ;)
-Cheers.
-Now I have a little sanctuary where my passions in digital arts and visual novels could clash freely with my programming skills.
+Now I have a little sanctuary for my love for coding (Python-centered), Visual Novels and Digital Drawings.